 The Board will comply with Section 188 and 29 CFR 38 of WIOA which prohibits discrimination against individuals who apply to, participate in, work for, or come into contact with programs and activities of the workforce development system, including partners that are part of the American Job Center delivery system.
 Section 188 prohibits discrimination on the basis of race, color, religion, sex, national origin, age, disability, or political affiliation or belief, among other bases.

-Central Region Supportive Services Policy
+Central Region

-Supportive Services are not an entitlement.
+Supportive Services Policy

 WIOA defines Supportive Services as services necessary to enable an individual to participate in activities authorized by WIOA.